gp64085/node.js-projects/Readme.md

 ## Node Projects
-### This is collection of projects built with Node.js
+### This is a collection of projects built with Node.js
-- Node.js project with Express.js, Drizzle ORM, JSON Web Tokens
+- Node.js project with Express.js, Drizzle ORM, Postgres, JSON Web Tokens, pnpm